Egyptomania in the United States: Race and national identity in the United States

 Paschal Beverly Randolph crystallized the way in which Egypt served as a model for the new nation when he said, "For America, read Africa; for the United States, Egypt" (1863).
 Among the variety of ethnic groups that formed the population of the United States, the common denominator was being non-black, being able to define oneself using a binaristic Other.

 Historically, the attempt to scientifically establish a racial hierarchy as undertaken by the American School of Ethnology evoked an understanding of whiteness as the natural American national identity.
 The racial identity of Egyptian pharaohs was used especially by 19th century scientists such as Samuel George Morton and his contemporaries to confirm the contemporary American racial hierarchy.
 This hierarchy served proponents of slavery to justify the inhuman treatment of slaves and the denial of civil rights for any but white Americans.

+Craniology was also used to determine whether Egyptians were black or white, a debate lead in light of the justification of slavery.
+A key figure of this debate, Samuel George Morton, founder of the American School of Ethnology, put forward the theory of Polygenesis, claiming that there is not one but several human races who are in a hierarchical order with whites at the top and blacks at the bottom end of the scale.
+Although science today disapproves of Morton's findings it still revalidated his professional status, because Morton's American School was to a large degree responsible for the development of the current professional status of the sciences and the renunciation of puritan ideas of monogenesis and the Christian clerical worldview, which was common at the time.

 Types of Mankind (1854), the culmination of American School racial thinking, contains a chapter on the racial characteristics of the ancient Egyptians, starting a controversy that still rages today.
 For example, Vincent Sarich and Frank Miele's Race: The Reality of Human Differences (2004), a recent attempt to add academic credibility to the scientifically discredited notion that "race" constitutes an essential rather than a culturally constructed human difference, uses Egypt in a similar way.
 Historians have put forward three main hypotheses which clearly contradict each other.
-Scientists, historians and anatomists argue whether the Egyptians were white, black or a mixture of both.
-The argument draws on aspects such as wall paintings or the physique of mummies.

-African American culture

-Afrocentric thinkers in the nineteenth century insisted that the Egyptians were black Africans, making it possible to provide an ancient and noble lineage that countered the degrading images proliferated by racist science and pro-slavery polemic.
-Contributors to this debate include David Walker, James McCune Smith, Frederick Douglass and W. E. B. Du Bois.
-Identifying with the enslaved Hebrews, African Americans had long used the biblical Exodus narrative to encode their right and desire for freedom, as the spiritual "Go down, Moses" still testifies.

-David Walker's Appeal (1829) places this biblical story of liberation in tension with the assertion that the Pharaohs were black as well.
-The prominent black abolitionists James McCune Smith and Frederick Douglass countered white ethnography directly, as for example in Douglass's "Claims of the Negro Ethnologically Considered" (1854), drawing from findings of earlier European ethnologists such as James Prichard.
-At the turn of the 20th century, W. E. B. Du Bois shaped the concept of race and identity in yet another way by writing about the "double consciousness" of Africans in the Diaspora, meaning the descendants of the slaves in the United States.

-This concept led to the twentieth century Black nationalist movements, including the "Hotep" community of Black Americans.